-This bill provides for amendment of the Local Government Act to address certain of its provisions that are inconsistent with the principles of national competition policy and, in particular, competitive neutrality.
-The Local Government Act is one of the core Acts regulating local and county councils.
+This bill provides for the amendment of the Local Government Act 1993 to address certain of its provisions that are inconsistent with the principles of national competition policy and, in particular, competitive neutrality.
+The Local Government Act is one of the core Acts regulating local councils and county councils.
 It deals mainly with the establishment and functioning of local and county councils.
-It gives councils certain powers to regulate the activities of others as well as granting councils wide powers to undertake services and other functions in the local and wider communities.
+It gives council certain powers to regulate the activities of others as well as granting councils wide powers to undertake services and other functions in the local and wider communities.
 The Local Government Act is not directly targeted at regulating markets or affecting competitive forces.
-However, in carrying out their functions under that Act councils may affect the operation of businesses and the way that they compete with each other.
+However, in carrying out their functions under that Act councils may affect the operation of businesses and the way they compete with each other.

 There are two broad ways in which councils acting under the Local Government Act may affect businesses.
-The first relates to council's role in regulating the businesses of others.
-Non-council businesses are affected in relation to competition policy, as under the Local Government Act certain business activities require the approval of council to conduct the business activity.
-Examples include the requirement to obtain a business approval to operate the business of an undertaker or a mortuary, a public car park or a caravan park or camping ground.
+The first relates to councils' role in regulating the businesses of others.
+Non-council businesses are affected in relation to competition policy, because under the Local Government Act the conduct of certain business activities requires the approval of council.
+Examples include the requirement to obtain a business approval to operate an undertaker's business or a mortuary, or to operate a public car park or a caravan park or a camping ground.
+The other way in which councils have an impact on competitive neutrality is in relation to councils' own business activities, that is, in the manner in which council businesses operate and interact with private sector competitors, such as private certifiers who certify development.

-The other way in which councils have an impact on competitive neutrality is in relation to councils' own business activities, that is, in the manner in which council businesses operate and interact with private sector competitors, such as private certifiers in relation to certifying development.
-Competitive neutrality is one of the principles of national competition policy that is being applied throughout Australia at all levels of government.
-The national competition policy is the subject of the Competition Principles Agreement 1995, developed by the Council of Australian Governments and entered into by the Commonwealth Government and all State and Territory governments.
+Competitive neutrality is one of the principles of National Competition Policy that is being applied throughout Australia at all levels of government.
+The National Competition Policy is the subject of the Competition Principles Agreement 1995, developed by the Council of Australian Governments and entered into by the Commonwealth Government and all State and Territory governments.
 The objective of competitive neutrality is to remove any net competitive advantages or disadvantages that may be available to significant business activities conducted by government agencies.
-Government businesses should not enjoy any net competitive advantage simply as a result of their public sector ownership.
+Government businesses should not enjoy any net competitive advantage simply as a result of the public sector ownership.
 The policy aims to achieve competitive neutrality between public and private sector businesses and is part of a continuum of measures to foster greater efficiency in the operation of the public sector.

 The framework for the application of national competition policy to councils in New South Wales was developed by the Government in consultation with Lgov NSW, formerly the Local Government and Shires Associations.
 As required by the national agreement, the Local Government Act has been reviewed to identify any provisions that might unjustifiably restrict competition.
-That review was conducted by a committee comprised of senior officers from the Department of Local Government, the Cabinet Office and New South Wales Treasury.
-The committee was assisted by a reference group comprised of senior officers from Lgov NSW, the Institute of Municipal Management, the Municipal Employees Union, New South Wales Branch and the Environmental Health and Building Surveyors Association.
+That review was conducted by a committee comprising senior officers from the Department of Local Government, the Cabinet Office, and NSW Treasury.
+The committee was assisted by a reference group comprising senior officers from Lgov NSW, the Institute of Municipal Management, the Municipal Employees Union New South Wales Branch, and the Environmental Health and Building Surveyors Association.

-The committee's report of July 2001, entitled "National Competition Policy Review of the Local Government Act" was published by the Department of Local Government and has been publicly released.
-This bill is based upon recommendations made in that report.
+The committee's report of July 2001 entitled "National Competition Policy-Review of the Local Government Act" was published by the Department of Local Government and has been widely released.
+This bill is based upon the recommendations made in that report.
 Because competition policy is not about the pursuit of competition as an end in itself, this bill addresses those areas appropriate for reform.
 Anti-competitive provisions are justified if the benefits to the community as a whole outweigh the costs, or if the objects of the Act cannot be achieved without them.